DataDog/hiring-engineers/answers.md

 }
 ```

-> The important piece in the request above is the `"query"` value, which performs the actual check for MySQL's CPU anomaly.
+> The important piece in the request above is the `"query"` value, which performs the actual check for MySQL's CPU anomaly (See below).

 `avg(last_1h):anomalies(avg:mysql.performance.user_time{*}, 'basic', 2, direction='above', alert_window='last_30s', interval=1, count_default_zero='true', timezone='America/New_York') >= 1`

 > So how did I incorporate this into the timeboard?
 I created a timeseries graph of the Percentage of CPU time spent in the user space by MySQL, and added a query to the `events` block that would return events triggered by the `MySQL CPU Anomaly Monitor` I created earlier.
 You can see this section of the timeseries API request below.

 timeseries.json
 ```
+{
+      "graphs" : [
 ...
         {
           "title": "MySQL CPU Time",